verovaleros/github-demo/README.md

 ## Thanks

-We want to thanks to all our readers and fans.
+We want to thanks to all our readers and fans and family.